Art therapists use creative methods of expression related to visual media to help people cope with depression, stress, and other mental illnesses.

 4. Location of the therapist

 The location of your therapist and the distance you have to travel to attend a session may affect your commitment and adherence to the treatment.
-Often, people skip this aspect while choosing the therapist and later on, they tend to attend only two to three sessions.
+Often, people skip this aspect while choosing a therapist and later on, they tend to attend only two to three sessions.
 Therefore, it’s important to consider how convenient it will be to access your art therapy sessions.

 Where to find an art therapist